Shape of spreading and leveling gravity currents in a Hele-Shaw cell with flow-wise width variation: Mathematical model for second-kind self-similarity of converging gravity currents

 \subsection{Preliminaries: Notation and terminology}

 Consider the spreading of a viscous fluid in a Hele-Shaw (HS) cell of a varying width in the $x$-direction as in \cite{zcs14}, illustrated in Fig.~\ref{fig:channel}.
 The width $b$ of the HS cell varies as a power-law in $x$, i.e., $b(x) = b_1 x^n$ with $b_1>0$ and $n \in (0,1)$ being constant.
-The HS cell is assumed to be either completely porous ($\phi = 1$) or have a constant porosity if filled with spherical beads of constant diameter ($\phi = const.$), which can be absorbed into the definition of the width function $b$.
 The HS cell is vertically unconfined and possesses an impermeable bottom surface.
 The fluid spreading in the HS cell is assumed to be Newtonian (constant viscosity $\mu$).
-Our model below relies on the lubrication approximation, which requires that the reduced Reynolds numbers $(h/L)^2Re, (w/L)^2Re \ll 1$, where the current's (slender) flow-wise and transverse aspect ratios are $h/L, w/L \ll 1$, and $w$ is a transverse characteristic dimension.
-By satisfying these conditions, we may use a gap-averaged formulation as is standard for Hele-Shaw problems.
+Our model below relies on the lubrication approximation, which requires that the reduced Reynolds numbers $(h/L)^2Re, (w/L)^2Re \ll 1$, where the current's (slender) flow-wise and transverse aspect ratios are $h/L, w/L \ll 1$, and $w$ is a transverse characteristic dimension. {Surface tension effects have been neglected under the assumption of a large Bond number $Bo\gg1$, which indicates the dominance of gravity-driven spreading.} By satisfying these conditions, we may use a gap-averaged formulation as is standard for Hele-Shaw problems. {Furthermore, we neglect the drag from the bottom plate by considering $h$ to be sufficiently large compared to $b$, so that the sidewall drag is dominant, and the hydraulic conductivity is set by $\Delta \rho g b^2/(12\mu)$ \cite{Bear1972,zcs14}.}

 The fluid is assumed to be initially contained behind a release (or, lock gate) located at $x=x_0$, as depicted in Fig.~\ref{fig:channel}.
 Upon opening the gate, the current slumps and spreads `leftwards', towards the origin at $x = 0$, where the width vanishes ($b(0) = 0$).
 The total fluid volume $\mathcal{V}$ remains constant within the domain $x\in[0,L]$.
 The moving front of the current is initially at $x_f(0) = x_0$.
 The current spreads until it reaches the origin at a time of \emph{closure}, $t=t_c$ (also termed `touch-down' time in \cite{zcs14}); this period $t\in[0,t_c)$ is hereafter refereed to as \emph{pre-closure}.
 Thereafter, the current levels at $x=0$ until $h(x,t \to \infty) = const.$; this period $t\in[t_c, \infty)$ is hereafter referred to as \emph{post-closure}.